hmrc/contact-frontend/README.md

 [[Back to the top]](#top)

-## Creating own customer contact forms <a name="creating-own-customer-contact-forms"></a>
+## Creating customized customer contact forms <a name="creating-own-customer-contact-forms"></a>

 Currently it's not possible to customize forms in ways other than described above.
-If you have business requirement to customize customer contact form, please get in touch with PlatOps team ([#team-ddcops](https://hmrcdigital.slack.com/messages/C0HUAN03S))
+If you have business requirements to customize customer contact form, please get in touch with PlatOps team ([#team-platops](https://hmrcdigital.slack.com/messages/C0GS60DK2))

 [[Back to the top]](#top)